-As always, UL’s public safety mission is at the forefront of everything we do.
+As always, UL Solutions’ public safety mission is at the forefront of everything we do.
 We help provide peace of mind to consumers, retailers and manufacturers by leveraging our safety science expertise to develop standards and to test and certify the products that people use every day.

-UL works to help ensure the safe manufacture and use of improved technologies through rigorous assessments on portable generators.
+UL Solutions works to help ensure the safe manufacture and use of improved technologies through rigorous assessments on portable generators.
 ANSI/UL 2201 offers testing for CO under a variety of conditions to verify additional protection for consumers.
-UL has now begun offering testing and certification to ANSI/UL 2201 and expects to announce later this year the first certified ANSI/UL 2201 Portable Generators.
+UL has now begun offering testing and certification to ANSI/UL 2201, and multiple portable generators have already successfully completed their UL certification.

-Manufacturers interested in UL testing and certification can email: EnergyTechQuote@ul.com.
+Manufacturers interested in UL Solutions testing and certification can email: EnergyTechQuote@ul.com.